YourMJK/QRGen-cli/README.md

 USAGE: QRGen [OPTIONS ...] <input type> <input> [<output path>]

 ARGUMENTS:
-  <input type>                          The type of input used in the <input> argument
+  <input type>                          The type of input used in the <input> argument (values:
+                                        text | textFile | bytes)
   <input>                               The input used to build the QR code's data.
 For input
-                                        type "text" specify a string, for "bytes" and "textFile" a file path or "-" for stdin
+                                        type "text" specify a string, for "textFile" and "bytes" a file path or "-" for stdin
   <output path>                         Directory or file path where to write output files to
                                         (default: directory of input file or working directory)